| | How

 cannot form in northern climates nor in winter months when the

+ocean's waters cool.
 Late in the season (which officially

 starts June 1 and ends November 1), hurricanes in the Western